 “What?!”
 I stood up in alarm.
-What the heck are the three human kings doing coming here for?
+What the heck are the three human generals doing coming here for?
 “How far away?”

 “What is going on?
 Why so many?!”

 I swore in my head.
-I should’ve know the children of the Black Gryphon will bring trouble and if they made their way inside the city walls that means that their is a chance that the Black Gryphon himself had made it in.
-This was truly troubling.
+I should’ve known the children of the Black Gryphon would bring trouble, and if they made their way inside the city walls, that means that there is a chance that the Black Gryphon himself had made it in.
+This was genuinely troubling.
 Fighting against the whole Dragon Kingdom itself was nearly impossible with the amount of forces that we have.

 “Black Gryphon?
 How is that possible?”

-“Look, I didn’t have time and to many things been going on these past couple days.
-I don’t know about you, but being attacked by them and suddenly have a visitation from the Divine King, now the possible invasion of the Dragon Kingdom.
+“Look, I didn’t have time, and too many things have been going on these past couple days.
+I don’t know about you, but I was attacked by them and suddenly had a visitation from the Divine King, now the possible invasion of the Dragon Kingdom.
 Yea, that’s quite a lot on my plate here.”

 “I’m sorry, but who are the Black Gryphon’s children?”